pepepython/alvish/README.md

 The word "alvish" should be capitalized like a proper noun.
 However, when referring to the `alvish` command, use it in lower case with fixed-width font.

-Whoever practices the alvish way by either contributing to it or simply using it is called an **Elf**.
+Whoever practices the alvish way by either contributing to it or simply using it is called an **alv**.
 (You might have guessed this from the name of the GitHub organization.)
 The official adjective for alvish (as in "Pythonic" for Python, "Rubyesque" for Ruby) is **alven**.